Our preferred style

 - words used in an unusual way, or colloquial terms.

 For quotes within quotes, use double quotations marks.

-When discussing Federation University Australia specifically, University has an initial cap.
-When the word ‘university’ is used in a general context, it is lowercase.
+When discussing Federation University specifically, University has an initial cap.
+When the word ‘university’ is used in a general context, it is lower case.

-When discussing our campuses, the word campus is always in uppercase.
+When discussing a single campus, the word campus is always in upper case.